Credit:

 Why does my washer smell bad, and how do I clean it?

 Many people forget to clean their washing machine, assuming it "cleans itself."
 Believe it or not, the very substance that cleans your clothes can lead to a smelly washer.
 Excess detergent doesn't always rinse away completely, especially with high-efficiency (HE) machines.
-That creates a sticky residue that can build up inside the drum, drain, and detergent tray, which traps dirt and becomes a breeding ground for odor-causing bacteria.
+That creates a sticky residue that can build up in the drum, drain, and detergent tray, trapping dirt and becoming a breeding ground for odor-causing bacteria.

-This problem can be compounded in front-loading washers because they seal tight, maintaining a moist environment that’s perfect for growing mold and mildew.
-Many manufacturers have taken steps to combat this issue—GE and Whirlpool have specifically designed washers with antimicrobial materials, and some front-load washers automatically pop open the door when the cycle is complete to prevent unnecessary moisture buildup.
+This problem can be compounded in front-loading washers because they seal tightly, creating a moist environment that’s ideal for mold and mildew growth.
+Many manufacturers have taken steps to combat this issue—GE and Whirlpool have specifically designed washers with antimicrobial materials, and some front-load washers automatically open the door at the end of the cycle to prevent unnecessary moisture buildup.

 What causes a washer not to fill completely?